safzanpirani/gemini-view/architecture.md

     *   **Connections**:
         *   Links to `style.css` for styling.
         *   Includes `script.js` for all frontend logic.
+        *   The file input element (`<input type="file">`) is configured via its `accept` attribute to allow image, PDF (`application/pdf`), and various video file types (e.g., `video/mp4`, `video/mpeg`).
         *   Includes external libraries like Font Awesome (for icons), `marked.js` (for rendering Markdown responses from the AI), and `DOMPurify` (for sanitizing HTML to prevent XSS attacks).
-        *   Contains various HTML elements (buttons, text areas, divs) that `script.js` interacts with to create a dynamic user experience (e.g., image upload, prompt input, response display, theme toggle, history modal).
+        *   Contains various HTML elements (buttons, text areas, divs) that `script.js` interacts with to create a dynamic user experience (e.g., file upload, prompt input, response display, theme toggle, history modal).
 *   **`script.js`**:
     *   **Purpose**: Contains all the JavaScript logic for the frontend application.
 It handles user interactions, manages application state, and communicates with the backend API.
     *   **Connections**:
-        *   Manipulates the DOM elements defined in `index.html` to update the UI (e.g., display image previews, show AI responses, toggle themes).
+        *   Manipulates the DOM elements defined in `index.html` to update the UI.
+        *   Handles file uploads, including validation for allowed image, PDF, and video MIME types.
+        *   Converts uploaded files to base64 encoded strings.
+        *   Image compression logic is applied selectively only to image files; PDF and video files are not compressed.
+        *   Constructs the payload for the backend API.
+This involves creating a `contents` array for the Gemini API, where each file (image, PDF, or video) becomes an `inlineData` part (containing its base64 data and MIME type), and the user's prompt becomes a `text` part.
+This structured `parts` array is sent within the `contents` field.
-        *   Makes HTTP `POST` requests to `/api/gemini` (which is handled by `functions/api/gemini.js`) to send user prompts and images for AI processing.
+        *   Makes HTTP `POST` requests to `/api/gemini` (which is handled by `functions/api/gemini.js`) to send the user prompt and file data for AI processing.
-        *   Handles responses from the backend, parsing the JSON and displaying the AI's output, potentially rendering it as Markdown using `marked.js` after sanitizing with `DOMPurify`.
+        *   Handles responses from the backend, parsing the JSON and displaying the AI's output.
-        *   Implements features like prompt presets, conversation history (stored in `localStorage`), image compression, and temperature control.
+        *   Implements features like prompt presets, conversation history (stored in `localStorage`), and temperature control.
-        *   References external libraries (`marked.js`, `DOMPurify`).
 *   **`style.css`**:
     *   **Purpose**: Provides all the CSS rules for styling the HTML elements in `index.html`, ensuring a consistent and responsive user interface.
     *   **Connections**: Linked directly by `index.html`.